- Collection Overview

 - Conditions Governing Access

-Access to the glass-plate negatives is restricted due to their fragility.
+Access to glass-plate negatives is restricted due to their fragility.
 Where prints of the negatives are present, the prints are open for research use.
-Though digitization may not be possible for every negative, researchers may make requests to digitize material according to Mudd Library's policy on digitization of photographs.
+Though digitization may not be possible for every negative, researchers may make requests to digitize material via the Ask Special Collections, form according to Special Collections' policy on digitization.

 - Conditions Governing Use